Attention A T users. To access the menus on this page please perform the following steps.

 You will now be able to tab or arrow up or down through the submenu options to access/activate the submenu links.

-This year's flu vaccine is expected to arrive by the third week of September.
 The annual flu vaccine is the best way to protect yourself against the flu virus and reduce the risk of spreading it to others.
+Flu shots will be available at both the medical center and all outpatient clinics.

 You never know when you may need emergency medical care, so knowing what to do and where to go will benefit you.
 During a medical emergency, Veterans should immediately seek care at the nearest medical facility.